Kolkata Dakshin Lok Sabha constituency

 Kolkata Dakshin Lok Sabha constituency (earlier known as Calcutta South Lok Sabha constituency) is one of the 543 Lok Sabha (parliamentary) constituencies in India.
 The constituency centres on the southern part of Kolkata in West Bengal.
 While four of the seven legislative assembly segments on No. 23 Kolkata Dakshin Lok Sabha constituency are in Kolkata district, three are in South 24 Parganas district.

+Considered to be a bastion of the Trinamool Congress, it has been won by the party since its formation in 1998.
+Prior to it, the seat was a stronghold of Indian National Congress.
+TMC's founder and current chief minister of West Bengal, Mamata Banerjee was the longest holder of the seat.

-Legislative Assembly Segments
+Assembly segments

-After the implementation of the order of the Delimitation Commission of India constituted in 2002, in respect of the delimitation of constituencies in the West Bengal, the Lok Sabha (parliamentary) constituency no. 23, Kolkata Dakshin is composed of the following legislative assembly segments:
+As per order of the Delimitation Commission in respect of the Delimitation of constituencies in the West Bengal, Kolkata Dakshin Lok Sabha constituency is composed of the following legislative assembly segments from 2009: